F-Tahir/HTML5Template/readme.md

 This file should include any custom JS that is common to all pages, i.e. opening and closing a privacy policy modal.

+#### Other files

+For sizeable chunks of JavaScript that are only used on a certain page, a new .js file should be created.

 ## .htaccess

 File used to configure a server.
 Most standard configuration should already be done and this file should not need to be edited.

 # Favicon Generators